 This will help expedite the process and keep you moving through the line swiftly.

 Pack Like a Pro: Carry-On Essentials

 Packing your carry-on bag strategically can make a significant difference in your travel experience.
-Include essential items like a change of clothes, medications, chargers, and important documents.
+Include essential items like a change of clothes, medications like a nasal spray, chargers, and important documents.